(Sittin' On) The Dock of the Bay: Origins

-While on tour with the Bar-Kays in August 1967, Redding had grown in popularity, and was inundated with fans at his hotel in downtown San Francisco.
-Rock concert impresario Bill Graham offered Redding a respite to stay at his houseboat at Waldo Point Harbor in Sausalito, California.
-It is there where he started writing the lines, “Sittin’ in the morning sun, I’ll be sittin’ when the evening comes” and the first verse of the song, under the abbreviated title "Dock of the Bay.”
+While on tour with the Bar-Kays in August 1967, Redding had grown in popularity and was inundated with fans at his hotel in San Francisco.
+Rock concert impresario Bill Graham offered Redding a respite, staying at his houseboat at Waldo Point Harbor in Sausalito, California.
+It was there where Redding started writing the lines, "Sittin' in the morning sun, I'll be sittin' when the evening comes" and the song's first verse, under the abbreviated title "Dock of the Bay."

-He had completed his famed performance at the Monterey Pop Festival just weeks earlier.
-While touring in support of the albums King & Queen (a collaboration with female vocalist Carla Thomas) and Live in Europe, he continued to scribble lines of the song on napkins and hotel paper.
-In November of that year, he joined producer and guitarist Steve Cropper at the Stax recording studio in Memphis, Tennessee, to record the song.
+Redding had completed his famed performance at the Monterey Pop Festival just weeks earlier.
+While touring in support of the albums King & Queen (a collaboration with vocalist Carla Thomas) and Live in Europe, he continued writing lines for the song on napkins and hotel paper.
+That November, Redding joined Cropper at the Stax recording studio in Memphis, Tennessee, where they completed and recorded it.

-In a September 1990 interview on NPR's Fresh Air, Cropper explained the origins of the song:
+In a September 1990 interview on NPR's Fresh Air, Cropper said:

-Together, they completed the music and melancholic lyrics of "(Sittin' On) The Dock of the Bay."
 From those sessions emerged Redding's final recorded work, including "Dock of the Bay," which was recorded on November 22, with additional overdubs on December 7.
 Redding's restrained yet emotive delivery is backed by Cropper's succinct guitar playing.
-The song is somewhat different in style from most of Redding's other recordings.
-While discussing the song with his wife, Redding stated that he had wanted to "be a little different" with "The Dock of the Bay" and "change his style".
-There were concerns that "The Dock of the Bay" had too much of a pop feel for an Otis Redding record, and contracting the Stax gospel act the Staple Singers to record backing vocals was discussed but never carried out.
-Redding had considered the song to be unfinished and planned to record what he considered a final version, but never got the chance.
-The song features a whistled tune heard before it fades, however it is unclear who performed it.
+The song is somewhat different in style from most of Redding's recordings.
+While discussing it with his wife, Redding said that he wanted it to "be a little different", to "change his style".
+There were concerns that the song had too much of a pop feel.
+There were discussions of contracting the Stax gospel act the Staple Singers to record backing vocals, but this was never carried out.
+Redding considered the song unfinished, and planned to record what he considered a final version, but never got the chance.

+The song features a whistled melody heard before it fades out; it is unclear who performed it.
 Some sources claim Sam Taylor, a guitarist/bandleader for Redding during the 1960s, overdubbed Redding's original, weaker whistle.
-Cropper, however, insists that Redding's original whistle was used on the final cut.
-Redding continued to tour after the recording sessions.
-On December 10, his charter plane crashed into Lake Monona, outside Madison, Wisconsin.
-Redding and six others were killed.
+However, Cropper insists that Redding's original whistle was used.

-After Redding's death, Cropper mixed "Dock of the Bay" at Stax Studios.
-He added the sound of seagulls and waves crashing to the background, as Redding had requested, recalling the sounds he heard when he was staying on the houseboat.
+Redding continued touring after the sessions, and after his death, Cropper mixed "Dock of the Bay" at Stax Studios.
+He added the sound of seagulls and crashing waves, as Redding had requested, recalling the sounds he had heard staying on the houseboat.